-You should only use this process in the following situations:
+You should only reinstall a sensor in the following circumstances:

-- If the original sensor install email expired before you installed the sensor
+- the original sensor install email expired before you installed the sensor

-- If you are migrating the sensor onto a new/replacement host
+- you are migrating the sensor onto a new/replacement host

-- If you were instructed to or otherwise need to upgrade the core sensor software manually
+- you were instructed to or otherwise need to upgrade the core sensor software manually

-- Unlike re-installing in place, moving your sensor to a new host can be very lossy, depending on the volume of logs being processed by your existing sensor, how quickly the new sensor on the new host is stood up and logs are pointed to it, etc. An alternative that is less lossy would be to create a new sensor in the UI, install that, and manually migrate any modules and settings in your UI.
-Aside from additional manual configuration, the downside there is that any modules installed on the sensor that fetch historical data (e.g. Duo) will re-fetch all history, leading to some duplicate logs in the system for that data type and history time window.
+Unlike reinstalling in place, moving your sensor to a new host can be very lossy, depending on the volume of logs being processed by your existing sensor, how quickly the new sensor on the new host is stood up and logs are pointed to it, etc. An alternative that is less lossy is to create a new sensor in the UI, install that, and manually migrate any modules and settings in your UI.
+Aside from additional manual configuration, the downside with this process is that any modules installed on the sensor that fetch historical data (e.g., Duo) will re-fetch all history, leading to some duplicate logs in the system for that data type and history time window.

-- When moving a previously installed sensor to a new host using this process, you’ll need to manually delete the sensor docker container on the old host (or shut your old host down permanently, if appropriate).
+When moving a previously-installed sensor to a new host using the reinstallation process, you must manually delete the sensor Docker container on the old host (or shut down your old host permanently, if appropriate).

 - In the Blumira app, in the menu, click Settings.